AuenKr/open-code.nvim/DEVELOPMENT.md

 make test-config
 ```

-### Running Tests from Within Neovim/OpenCode
+### Running Tests from Within Neovim/Opencode

-When running tests from within a Neovim instance (such as when using OpenCode via opencode.nvim), the test script automatically handles the `$NVIM` environment variable which normally points to a socket file instead of the nvim executable.
+When running tests from within a Neovim instance (such as when using Opencode via opencode.nvim), the test script automatically handles the `$NVIM` environment variable which normally points to a socket file instead of the nvim executable.

 The test script will: